PM’s surprise visits to govt hospitals, police station

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan Saturday made surprise visits to different hospitals in Sargodha, Khushab Jauharabad and Talagang as well as a police station to examine the quality of public services there.
+ISLAMABAD: Prime Minister Imran Khan on Saturday conducted surprise visits to different hospitals in Sargodha, Khushab, Jauharabad and Talagang as well as a police station to examine the quality of public services there.

 The step was part of his initiative to make unannounced visits to the government institutions including hospitals, police stations, schools, shelter homes and development schemes.
 The prime minister, who arrived without any security detail, protocol and any prior notice, was accompanied by Minister of State for National Health Services, Regulations and Coordination Dr Zafar Mirza.

-ISLAMABAD: Prime Minister Imran Khan Saturday made surprise visits to different hospitals in Sargodha, Khushab Jauharabad and Talagang as well as a police station to examine the quality of public services there.
+ISLAMABAD: Prime Minister Imran Khan on Saturday conducted surprise visits to different hospitals in Sargodha, Khushab, Jauharabad and Talagang as well as a police station to examine the quality of public services there.

 The step was part of his initiative to make unannounced visits to the government institutions including hospitals, police stations, schools, shelter homes and development schemes.
 The prime minister, who arrived without any security detail, protocol and any prior notice, was accompanied by Minister of State for National Health Services, Regulations and Coordination Dr Zafar Mirza.